1922 regnal list of Ethiopia: Heruy Wolde Selassie and Wazema

 German historian Manfred Kropp believed the author of the regnal list was Ethiopian foreign minister Heruy Wolde Selassie (1878–1938).
 Selassie was a philosopher and historian, and had mastered several European languages.
 He had previously served as secretary to Emperor Menelik II (r.
 1889–1913).
 At the time the list was written in 1922, Selassie was president of the special court in Addis Ababa, whose job was to resolve disputes between Ethiopians and foreigners.

 Kropp noted that Selassie's historical sources include the Bible, Christian Arab writers Jirjis al-Makin Ibn al-'Amid (1205–1273) and Ibn al-Rāhib (1205–1295), and Christian traveller and writer Sextus Julius Africanus (c.
 160–240).
-Kropp argued that Selassie was one of a number of Ethiopian writers who sought to synchronize Ethiopian history with the wider Christian-Oriental histories.
+Kropp argued that Selassie was one of the Ethiopian writers who sought to synchronize Ethiopian history with the wider Christian-Oriental histories.
 This was aided by the translation of Arabic texts in the 17th century.
-Kropp also felt that the developing field of Egyptology influenced Selassie's writings, particularly from Eduard Meyer, Gaston Maspero and Alexandre Moret, whose works were published in French in Addis Ababa in the early 20th century.
+Kropp also felt that the developing field of Egyptology influenced Selassie's writings, particularly from Eduard Meyer, Gaston Maspero, and Alexandre Moret, whose works were published in French in Addis Ababa in the early 20th century.
 Kropp believed that Selassie was also assisted by French missionaries and the works they held in their libraries.
 Kropp additionally theorized that Tafari Makonnen played a large role in the writing of the list.